-And the idea is that oftentimes patients go into a hospital.
+And the idea is that often patients go into a hospital.
 They want to be made comfortable.
 They want to understand what’s going on.
 They want to know that the hospital is at the forefront and the cutting edge.
 Many hospitals embrace this technology for all the reasons we talked about and for a very fiscal reason.
 Look.
 We can utilize this technology to show customers how advanced we are, which helps us recruit new patients to use this technology in marketing.
-To show the cool stuff, they’re doing and also retaining patients; meaning hospitals can get one, or two, or three new you know patients a year with significant cases, that pays for this already, if they can retain one, or two, or three paid more patients a year because the patient sees that the hospital has this technology.
+To show the cool stuff they’re doing and also retaining patients; meaning hospitals can get one, or two, or three new you know patients a year with significant cases, that pays for this already, if they can retain one, or two, or three paid more patients a year because the patient sees that the hospital has this technology.
 And that wows them and prevents them from going somewhere else.
 That covers the cost of this.

 You’re exactly right.
 And that’s another big driver of this.
-And we deal with it every day as far as looking to recruit the new, the best, and the brightest and clearly to do that, the hospital needs to show that they’re really working with the latest technology; to make themselves attractive to the best and brightest.
+And we deal with it every day as far as looking to recruit the new, the best, and the brightest and clearly to do that, the hospital needs to show that they’re working with the latest technology; to make themselves attractive to the best and brightest.
 So you hit the nail on the head.
 That’s exactly right.

 When you released the COVID model, were you guys surprised?
 Were you like, “Oh my God.
 I can’t believe we actually did it?
 Or you’re far enough along.

 Of course, we did it.
 Well, a combination, because we were far enough along with this technology that we knew we could produce something that would be incredible.
 That would be eye-opening.
 That many cases may be shocking, and we could create something that was inherently also.
-In its own way, I hate to say the word beautiful, but it is beautiful in the sense that, look, you’re actually able to see inside someone’s body and see what’s really going on.
+In its way, I hate to say the word beautiful, but it is beautiful in the sense that, look, you’re able to see inside someone’s body and see what’s going on.
 And I think we all knew that we could create something incredible, but I think, as we kind of were going along the path, and it was happening.

-We even had our own minds blown as far as the impact that this model could have as far as you the sheer quality of the model; both because we have multiple versions of the model that we include in the package when someone downloads it, we have textured versions of the model, which really give you kind of a view of how things really look.
+We even had our minds blown as far as the impact that this model could have as far as you the sheer quality of the model; both because we have multiple versions of the model that we include in the package when someone downloads it, we have textured versions of the model, which give you kind of a view of how things look.
 We have a transparent version of the model that allows you to see inside the lungs and even have a more dramatic view of where COVID has impacted, and then we have separate versions of each of the components.
-So, separate versions of the actual COVID infection where you can just look at the COVID model and see how dramatic it is.
+So, separate versions of the actual COVID infection can just look at the COVID model and see how dramatic it is.

 And, so, we even, I mean I love your question because we have even surprised ourselves, as we were going through this process, as to the impact of the model, as to in some ways the beauty of the model. and in our excitement to get the model out there, and show the world.
-So, yes, I mean, we knew it would be amazing, but it even blew away our own expectations.
+So, yes, I mean, we knew it would be amazing, but it even blew away our expectations.

-In the demo, I know that I was looking at a visual, a video.
+In the demo, I knew that I was looking at a visual, a video.
 So, I couldn’t control it, but I’m assuming that when you supply this model, the clinician will control the rotation, stop it, and look at certain areas.
 If they want to focus on something,

 Yes, Mike, thanks for asking.
 That’s exactly right.
 And so that was also part of putting together the entire experience for this model and other models on the MedReality marketplace.
 We wanted our customers and users to experience this model in many different ways and make it as easy as possible for them to experience it.
 And, so, what we’re doing is providing this model and making it available through many different experiences.
-So, number one, users can actually download the full model and view it in any other kind of 3D software out there that they may use for any other purposes: 3D printing or anything.
+So, number one, users can download the full model and view it in any other kind of 3D software out there that they may use for any other purposes: 3D printing or anything.

 Still, the easiest way to view the model is right after you get it.
 You can view it within the web browser, and you can go back to that.
 So, you can take any of the nine models that come in the package.
 And we have an incredible live 3D web viewer that runs in a web browser, and you can move it, manipulate it, turn it in any direction you want, zoom in and out, move it around.
-And it allows for amazing 3-D visualization on a web browser.
+And it allows for excellent 3-D visualization on a web browser.
 I can even share my screen and show it to you if you like.
 If you want to see it, we’ll include the video.
 So, yeah, people will get a chance to see that.